devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-build-pre-post-plugins.md

 # Pre-Build and Post-Build Stages

 The CI pipeline includes Pre and Post-build steps to validate and introduce checkpoints in the build process.

-The pre/post plugins allow you to execute some standard tasks, such as Code analysis, Load testing, Security scanning, and so on.
-You can build custom pre/post tasks or use one from the standard preset plugins provided by Devtron.
+The pre/post plugins allow you to execute some standard tasks, such as Code analysis, Load testing, Security scanning etc. You can build custom pre-build/post-build tasks or select one of the standard preset plugins provided by Devtron.

 ## Before you begin